microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 The general procedure to place the `JMP` hook is as follows:

-1. Determine the minimum number of bytes required for a JMP patch.
+1. Determine the minimum number of bytes required for a `JMP` patch.
 2. Create trampoline function.
 3. Set memory permissions (read, write, execute).
 4. Generate `JMP` to detour at target function.
-5. Fill unused bytes with NOP.
+5. Fill unused bytes with `NOP`.
 6. Assign trampoline address to target function pointer.

-Let's have a look at all of this in action using GDB.
+Let's have a look at all of this in action using `GDB`.
 I will be using the [basic_jmp.c](https://github.com/lunarjournal/cdl86/blob/master/tests/basic_jmp.c) test case in the `cdl86` library.
 The source code for this test case is shown
 below: